SpraxDev/BetterChairs/README.md

 I made my first commits to the project by adding custom Spigot-Events I wanted to use.

-I have been granted write-access to that repository afterwards but could not contact BlackScarx and created this fork to fit my need and provide support for new Minecraft version.
+I have been granted write-access to that repository afterwards but could not contact BlackScarx and created this fork to fit my needs and provide support for new Minecraft version.

-My fork quickly made some big changes, and decided to fully recode and redesign this project.
+My fork quickly made some big changes, and I decided to fully recode and redesign this project.
 I started with moving to Maven and deleting all those `spigot.jar`s from the repository.

 Because of that I rewrote the commit history and detached my Fork on GitHub to be no longer displayed as one